mrborges23/mypage.github.io/tutorial_4.md

 ## Tutorial 4
 ## Testing the molecular clock hypothesis

 In this tutorial, we will test the molecular clock hypothesis in a set of concatenated mitochondrial proteins.
-To place the problem in context, you will test the clock behavior of these sequences by comparing the clock model against the no-clock model.
+To place the problem in context, you will test the clock behavior of these sequences by comparing the clock model against the non-clock model.

 Sequence alignment: [&#8600;cmp.phy](/assets/lectures/cmp.phy)<br/>
 Unrooted phylogeny: [&#8600;cmp.tree](/assets/lectures/cmp.tree)